wking-io/Fluture/README.md

 #### `race :: Future a b ~> Future a b -> Future a b`

-Race two Futures against eachother.
+Race two Futures against each other.
 Creates a new Future which resolves or rejects with the resolution or rejection value of the first Future to settle.

 ```js